 - Bitcoin ATMs are convenient but there are still many places around the world in which they are not available.

-- In many cases, Bitcoin ATM fees are higher than web-based exchange fees.
-Bitcoin ATMs might take a premium of anywhere between 5% and 12% on the market price of Bitcoin or other cryptocurrencies.
+- In many cases, fees are higher than web-based exchange fees.
+A Bitcoin ATM might take a premium of anywhere between 5% and 12% on the market price of Bitcoin or other cryptocurrencies.

 Can I Operate a Bitcoin ATM?